Balchaf/T-GIS-504-Lab-5/Map_UserLocation_SearchService_README.md

-# Creating an having a map, user location and search service
+# Creating mobile app having a map, user location and search service

 I created a mobile app having a map from google showing a user location on the map and search service using android App studio.
 The code for this app is below.